-The following are two proposed modifications to the REQUEST SENSE command.
+The following are two proposed modifications to the REQUEST SENSE command in SPC-2.

 5.1 Self-test progress indication bit

 The following describes the inclusion of a new bit in the REQUEST SENSE command that specifies that a self-test progress indication be returned to the application client as a response to this command.